Hobbled by chip, other shortages, GM profit slides 40% in Q2

 Still, Barra said there are concerns about economic conditions, so GM is taking steps to manage costs, including reducing discretionary spending and limiting hiring to critical positions needed to support growth.
 “We also have modeled many downturn scenarios and we are prepared to take deliberate action when and if necessary,” Barra said.

-Shares of GM fell 3% before Tuesday’s opening bell.
+Shares of GM fell just under 1% before Tuesday’s opening bell.
 Other automakers outpaced broader declines across the market.

 Chief Financial Officer Paul Jacobson said the company already has started to clear out vehicles that were built without some components, and it still expects sales to dealers to rise 25% to 30% over last year.
 “We do feel pretty good and we feel like we're on track to deliver the year that we had set out to do,” he told reporters.